yanshiqiang/slim3-restful-api-seed/README.md

 ### Presenters

-Presenters are basically a class that accepts an model, wrapping it in some specific logic to alter the returned values without having to modify the original object in order to generate the view data.
-A presenter shouldn't do any data manipulation, but can contain model calls and any other retrieval or preparation operations needed to generate the view data.
-Presenters are typically stored in the `app/Presenter` directory and are required to extend the `App\Base\Presenter` class.
+Presenters is used to generate the view data.
+They are basically a class that accepts a [model](#models) and wraps it in some specific logic to alter the returned values without having to modify the original object.
+A presenter should not do any data manipulation, but can contain model calls and any other retrieval or preparation operations needed to generate the view data.
+Presenters are typically stored in the `app/Presenter` directory, although can be placed anywhere that can be auto-loaded, and are required to extend the `App\Base\Presenter` class - which is located in the `app/Base` directory.

 #### Creating a new Presenter